Scroll to top

 People will continue to postpone parenthood.

-A 2018 survey by BDO shows that one in five millennials decide to delay parenthood because of personal finances.
-According to Stats Canada, most Canadian women choose to start their families at around age 30 and have fewer children than before.
+A 2018 survey by BDO shows that one in five millennials delay parenthood because of personal finances.
+According to Stats Canada, most Canadian women start their families around age 30 and have fewer children than before.

-More moms and dads will become single parents by choice.
+More moms and dads will choose single parenthood.

-Learning about your reproductive health will help you to make more informed decisions about your fertility.
+Learning about your reproductive health helps you to make more informed decisions about your fertility.
 For a growing number of Canadians, this means starting a family on your terms and becoming a single parent by choice.
-Studies also show that an increase in lone-parent families, which now make up 20 percent of families in Canada, might continue to normalize the trend of having a baby by yourself.
+Studies also show that an increase in lone-parent families, which now make up 20 percent of families in Canada, may continue to normalize the trend of having a baby by yourself.

 If you’re interested in learning more about different ways to begin your parenthood journey, downloading our patient referral form is the best place to start.